Prosecutor v. Räsänen

 Description: In 2019, Finnish police interrogated Päivi Räsänen for the ‘crime’ of tweeting her biblical worldview.
 Räsänen, a Finnish medical doctor, active parliamentarian, former Minister of the Interior, mother, grandmother, and Christian, posted the tweet to question her church’s official sponsorship of the Helsinki LGBTQ ‘Pride 2019’ event.
 Following the tweet, the police also investigated a pamphlet that she authored for her church in 2004 titled, “As Man and Woman He Created Them” about sexuality and marriage.
 Lutheran Bishop Juhana Pohjola also stood trial alongside Räsänen for publishing the pamphlet.

 Police investigations against Räsänen started in June 2019.
-As an active member of the Finnish Lutheran church, she had questioned the leadership of her church on Twitter (now X) about its official sponsorship of the LGBT event “Pride 2019” and included an image of Bible verses from the New Testament book of Romans.
-Following the tweet, further investigations against Räsänen were launched, including investigation of a church pamphlet Räsänen wrote nearly 20 years ago.
+As an active member of the Finnish Lutheran church, she addressed the leadership of her church on Twitter/X and questioned its official sponsorship of the LGBT event ‘Pride 2019.’
+She included an image of Bible verses from the New Testament book of Romans.

+Following the tweet, further investigations against Räsänen were launched, including scrutiny of a church pamphlet she wrote 20 years ago on the words “male and female he created them” contained in Genesis 1:27.
 Over several months, Räsänen endured a total of 13 hours of police interrogations about her Christian beliefs, including being frequently asked by the police to explain her understanding of the Bible.

-• Pronunciation guide: Päivi Räsänen (PI’-vee RAHZ’-uh-nen)
+- Pronunciation guide: Päivi Räsänen (PI’-vee RAHZ’-uh-nen)

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.